 The manager-employee relationship should seem more mentor-based in the performance review, similar to the Star Wars kid and Obi-Wan.
 Reviews should not be a time of anxiety and nervousness.
 They should be a time to evaluate, set goals, and plan how to achieve them.

 What have you found to be the most effective way of starting your performance review phrases examples?

-If you want an easy way for your new mentors to create lessons, start your unlimited trial of Lessonly here.
+If you want an easy way for your new mentors to create lessons, take a tour of Lessonly here.